 We have been told for decades that a low-fat diet filled with whole grains is essential to a healthy fit body.
 But there are a few major pieces missing from this low-fat high-carb diet plan.

-Secondly, whole grains are indeed a great source of nutrients if they are prepared correctly.
+Second, whole grains are indeed a great source of nutrients if they are prepared correctly.
 And this is the real crying shame in America’s grain legacy and the other missing puzzle piece.
-Somewhere along the way America and other industrialized countries forgot about the time honored techniques for making grains more nutrient dense and digestible.
+Somewhere along the way America and other industrialized countries forgot about the time-honored techniques for making grains more nutrient-dense and digestible.
 The same techniques that traditional cultures were practicing for millennia.
-These specific practices actually help neutralize nutrient blocking acids found in the outer bran of all seeds, they also activate enzymes that make digesting grains a lot easier for our bodies and help break down proteins like gluten.
+These specific practices actually help neutralize nutrient-blocking acids found in the outer bran of all seeds.
+They also activate enzymes that make digesting grains a lot easier for our bodies and help break down proteins like gluten.

 What Makes This Cinnamon Maple Pecan Granola Different?

 This recipe uses the soaking method for neutralizing nutrient-blocking phytic acid and improving digestibility.

 Enjoy this real food and properly prepared granola with a lot of full-fat raw milk for a nourishing morning!

 Dehydrator or Oven, It’s Your Choice

 I really prefer this granola when it’s dried in the dehydrator.
 It has a lighter more crispy texture and can be done on a lower heat setting which keeps more nutrients intact.
 I have this model of dehydrator and it has been really helpful for other projects.
 Following are two of my favorite dehydrator recipes: